nalgeon/pokitoki/README.md

 <img src="docs/chat-1.png" alt="Sample chat" width="400">

-To allow other users to use the bot, list them in the `telegram_usernames` config property.
+To allow other users to use the bot, list them in the `telegram.usernames` config property.

 The bot has a terrible memory, so don't expect it to remember any chat context by default.
 You can, however, reply with a follow-up question (`Ctrl/Cmd + ↑`).
 Alternatively, use a plus sign to follow up: